OpenVidu/openvidu.io-docs/docs/demos/openvidu-call-react.md

 OpenVidu Call demo,<strong> built with React</strong>,  allows users to make videoconference calls with many of the capabilities integrated by OpenVidu platform.
 It is a frontend-only application.

-OpenVidu-Call is composed by the four React components displayed in the image below.
+OpenVidu-Call-React is composed by the five React components displayed in the image below.

 <br>
 <p align="center">